eliasnema/eliasnema.github.io/_posts/2020-09-05-newsletter-reco.md

 > We are currently working on a model ensemble that can perform personalized blending of Response Prediction and Neural CF models to improve the overall performance on the final recommendation task.
 Secondly, we also plan to adopt Attention Models into our Neural CF framework for learner profiling, i.e., assigning attention weights to a learner’s course watch history to capture long term and short term interests in a more effective manner.

-**🔁Validation:** Using AUC for offline validation as well as click/apply rates for the online experiments.
+**🔁Validation:** AUC for offline validation as well as click/apply rates for the online experiments.

 **🎬Production:** offline two-stage ranking strategy.

-1. storing courses features in Lucene, using user features to generate 1000 candidates
+1. storing courses and their features in Lucene, after, using features of users to generate 1000 candidates for each
 2. ranking candidates using full GLMix model

 ### LinkedIn Jobs